elliotkantor/virtual-school-automation/README.md

 Install python
 Install everything with ```pip install [packagename]``` Run ```scrapeSchoology.py``` as the main code.

+The purpose of main.py is to:
+* Check constantly for the right time
+* If the time is on the spreadsheet, run the right program (either through zoom or my schoology conferences)

 ScrapeSchoology does:
 * Signs into schoology
 * Finds zoom info from my physics teacher's post